JianshiZhao/Twitter-Graph/README.md

 3, datetime : this librariy is used to compare time stamps for different tweets.

 ## Test
 This program passed two indipendent tests using the provided insight testsuite.
+The test files are included in the insight_testsuite folder.

+## Example:
+To run the program:   python average_degree.py  tweet_input_file_path  tweet_output_file_ path